Wave-Selfbot/Wave-Docs/installation.md

 ## Installation

-To install the WaveSB selfbot, follow these steps:
+To install the Wave Selfbot, follow these steps:

 1. **Download the selfbot**:
    - Visit [waveselfbot.xyz](https://waveselfbot.xyz) and click the "Download" button, or you can [click this link](https://api.celestial.cat/wave/Files/Wave.exe) to download the executable directly.